albertZzhu/CSE3902-Triathlon-Gaming/Sprint4/README.md

 * user can use <code>s</code> or <code>↓</code> to move character move downwards
 * user can use <code>d</code> or <code>→</code> to move character move rightwards
 * user can use <code>z</code> or <code>n</code> to attack
-* user can use <code>e</code> to make the character damaged
 * user can use <code>1</code>, <code>2</code>, or <code>3</code> to switch different projectiles
 * user can use <code>space</code> to fire projectiles

-##### Added NPC:
-* NPC can fire projectiles
-* NPC can move automatically
-* dragon can fire three fireballs at the same time
+* user can use the quit and pause buttons in the top right with a left click.

 ##### Added Room Switching:
-* user can use <code>0</code> to switch to the next room
-* user can use <code>9</code> to switch to the previous room
+* user can walk through doors to change rooms, which are properly laid out on a map, including an accurate map showing the player's location when unlocked.

-##### Added Collision:
+##### Polished Collision:
-* player can detect interaction with NPC's projectiles, blocks and items
+* player no longer gets stuck near walls and can shoot projectiles over water but not walk across it.

 ##### KNOWN ISSUES:
-* the player may be stuck on blocks and walls slightly by its toes / head
-* no damage caused via player doing melee attacks
-* The player's damage sprite is larger than is correct.
-* When facing left, the player's projectiles collide with the player's hitbox, causing damage.
+* When facing up or down and near a wall on the right or left, the large projectile sprite hits the wall before anything else and will not properly fire.
-* The player's melee attack animations do not play properly.
+* The player's animations do not play properly.